SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 `PoreMatMod.jl` conducts subgraph matching, i.e. searches for subgraphs of a `parent` graph isomorphic to a `query` graph, using [Ullmann's algorithm for subgraph isomorphisms](https://doi.org/10.1145/321921.321925).

-Both the `parent` crystal structure and `query` fragment are represented by node-labeled (by the chemical species) graphs.
+During subgraph matching, both the `parent` crystal structure and `query` fragment are represented by node-labeled (by the chemical species) graphs.
 For crystals, bonds across the unit cell boundaries of periodic materials are accounted for, allowing us to find subgraph isomorphisms when the fragment is split across a unit cell boundary.

 # Substructure Searches: how to